jellyfish45/Reddit-Crawler-Data/README.md

 # Reddit-Crawler-Data
-In this repository, we are going to restore Jupyter notebook regarding the crawling process and the dataset we get to help with future analysis.
+In this repository, we are going to store Jupyter notebook regarding the crawling process and the dataset we get to help with future analysis.
 ## Creation Timeline
 (1)scrape_reddit.ipynb: Scraping data with a theme of "suicide" from reddit.
 And find relevant topics about it.